Relevant Life Cover with Critical Illness

-If you make an enquiry we can arrange for an advisor we work with to get in touch and provide you with a range of quotations for this type of cover.
+If you make an enquiry we will arrange for an advisor we work with to get in touch and provide you with a range of quotations for this type of cover.

 What are the benefits of including critical illness insurance with relevant life cover?

-The key difference between a combined relevant life insurance plan with critical illness cover and a standalone policy is that the former will provide financial assistance which can alleviate any stress you may feel whilst you recover from your illness.
+The key difference between a combined relevant life insurance plan with critical illness cover and a standalone policy is that the former combines two benefits under one premium which is likely to be cheaper than having two separate policies.